sulu/SuluCommunityBundle/UPGRADE.md

 which all extend from the new `AbstractCommunityEvent`.

-Also the Event constants were moved from `CommunityManager` to a new `CommunityEvents` class and matches the new classnames now.

 ### Address entity changed

 If you implemented a custom ProfileType you need to change the country field to countryCode: